-To be valid, proxies must be deposited with Computershare Investor Services Inc., 100 University Avenue, 9th Floor, Toronto, Ontario, M5J 2Y1, Fax: 1-866-249-7775 or 416-263-9524, Attention: Proxy Department, in accordance with the instructions therein, by no later than 12:00 pm (Winnipeg time) on May 3, 2022 or if the Meeting is adjourned or postponed, 48 hours (excluding Saturdays, Sundays and holidays) before any adjourned or postponed meeting.
+To be valid, proxies must be deposited with Computershare Investor Services Inc., 100 University Avenue, 9th Floor, Toronto, Ontario, M5J 2Y1, Fax: 1-866-249-7775 or 416-263-9524, Attention: Proxy Department, in accordance with the instructions therein, by no later than 10:00 am (Central time) on May 1, 2024 or if the Meeting is adjourned or postponed, 48 hours (excluding Saturdays, Sundays and holidays) before any adjourned or postponed meeting.
 Failure to properly complete or deposit a proxy may result in its invalidation.
 The time limit for the deposit of proxies may be waived by NFI in its discretion without notice.